-In areas of high winds (alleyways, air handlers, etc...), a downward 90° - elbow must be mounted on the combustion air inlet to prevent any air flow fluctuation.
+NOTE: In areas of high winds (alleyways, air handlers, etc.), a downward 90° - elbow must be mounted on the combustion air inlet to prevent any air flow fluctuation.

-SECTION K CONDENSATE DRAIN
+CONDENSATE DRAIN

-All condensation should be disposed of according to local, county, state, and federal laws.
+WARNING: All condensation should be disposed of according to local, county, state, and federal laws.
 Refer to NFGC, section 7.9, for additional information.

-The Condensing Heat Exchanger (CHX) can generate up to 1 (one) gallon per hour (GPH) of condensate for every 100,000 BTUH.
-The maximum condensation rates for different size units are 5 GPH, 7.5 GPH, and 10 GPH for the ADB-500, 750, and 1000, respectively.
+The Condensing Heat Exchanger (CHX) can generate up to 1 (one) gallon per hour (gph) of condensate for every 100,000 BTUH.
+The maximum condensation rate for the ADB 751 is 7.5 gph, the ADB 1001 is 10 gph, and the ADB 1501 is 15 gph.

-NOTE: 2 MUST ALWAYS BE BETWEEN 1 AND 3 TO PREVENT FLUE GAS CONTAMINATION AND/OR TRAPPED CONDENSATE IN CHX
+NOTE: 2 MUST ALWAYS BE BETWEEN 1 AND 3

+TO PREVENT FLUE GAS CONTAMINATION

+AND/OR TRAPPED CONDENSATE IN CHX